Who’s Listening to Hospitalized Patients with Hearing Impairment?

 A patient’s question.

-As I got to know him through the first couple hours of my shift, I found that he was indeed comfortably sedated though […]
+As I got to know him through the first couple hours of my shift, I found that he was indeed comfortably sedated though easily […]

 The Nurse’s Temptation to Fill in the Patient Handoff Narrative